Arroz Moro (Cuban Black Beans and Rice)

 The garlic will cook quickly in the hot oil.
 Take care not to burn the garlic.
 Have the water ready to add to the pot, and add it quickly if you see the garlic starting to turn brown.

 Promptly store any leftover rice in the refrigerator.
 It will keep for 3–4 days in a covered container.
-To reheat, sprinkle a teaspoon or two of water on top of the rice and place it in a covered dish.
+To reheat, place an ice cube on top of the rice, and place it in a covered dish.
 Microwave for 1–2 minutes, or until hot.
+Remove the ice cube and serve.

 I don’t recommend freezing the rice, which can compromise the texture of the beans.